taless474/plexil1/doc/src/interface-library.md

 ## Prebuilt interfaces

 The following interface adapters are built by default, and are available to all PLEXIL applications.
+Some can be disabled at build configuration time.

+\see getting-started.html#configure-options

-### TimeAdapter
+### TimeAdapter {#TimeAdapter}

 The *TimeAdapter* implements time lookups: